GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

 ### Our Tech Stack